Enhanced photo-excitation and angular-momentum imprint of gray excitons in WSe$_{2}$ monolayers by spin-orbit-coupled vector vortex beams: RESULTS AND DISCUSSION

-Despite the phase term of TAM, $e^{i(\sigma+\ell)\phi_{\vect{Q}}}$, encoded in the complex optical matrix elements of BX and GX states as shown in Eqs.(\ref{M_B}) and (\ref{M_G}), the phase information is not preserved in the squared magnitude of the optical matrix elements.
+Despite the phase term of TAM, $e^{i(\sigma+\ell)\phi_{\vect{Q}}}$, encoded in the complex optical matrix elements of BX and GX states as shown in Eqs. (\ref{M_B}) and (\ref{M_G}), the phase information is not preserved in the squared magnitude of the optical matrix elements.
 These squared magnitudes, which measure the optical transition rates of the exciton states under incoherence conditions, cannot show the transferred angular momenta to the exciton states.
-However, we will demonstrate that the combination of TLs with different optical angular momenta, forming so-called vector vortex beams (VVBs), serves as an exceptional light source, which enables the revelation of the transferred optical angular momenta from TLs to the GXs even when incoherence conditions are present.
+Numerically, by using the incoherent theory of Fermi’s golden rule, we will show that the optical information encoded in the longitudinal field of a VVB at the equator state of Poincaré sphere is still transferable to the GX states.
+This is because, before the photo-generation of an exciton, the internal interference between two TL components in a VVB occurs in advance and directly encodes the optical information into the real-valued amplitude, rather than the complex phase term, of light.
+In the manner, the read-out of the imprinted optical information in the GX states by a VVB can be achieved by using the regular optical spectroscopy with angle-resolution, as shown in the later section and Fig. \ref{Fig6}.